auroralabs-loci/openssl/doc/designs/fips_deferred_tests.md

 Tests (KATs) and other algorithm self-tests are executed within the OpenSSL FIPS provider.
-The goal is to move from the current model, where all self-tests are run unconditionally at provider load time, to a deferred model where each test is run on-demand, the first time a specific cryptographic algorithm is requested for use.
+The goal is to move from the current model, where all self-tests are run unconditionally at provider load time, to a deferred model where each test is run conditionally, the first time a specific cryptographic algorithm is requested for use.

 Background